 Have you talked with your prospective call center partner about employee engagement initiatives?
 If the outsourcer has taken steps to boost engagement or conducted research on engagement in the company, ask to see the results.

 Why should you care?
-Research shows engaged employees are almost 60 percent less likely to leave.
+Research shows engaged employees less likely to leave.
 If you want to worry less about ensuring your call center is always well-staffed, look to how your partner ensures employees are happy in their roles.

 Most call center providers divide their employees into units, departments, or teams.
 These units then work on client portfolios.
 Team members may have particular expertise.
 Ask about how your provider divvies up the workforce among clients.